Steve Wasserman MA (Cantab), MA Integ. Psych., MBACP, ISST (Accred)

 Training, qualifications & experience

 I was born and received my primary education in South Africa, emigrating to the UK in 1986 at the age of 15.
-I also worked abroad for a number of years in Italy before settling down in London to pursue a career as a teacher and University Lecturer.
+I also worked abroad for a number of years before settling down in London to pursue a career as a teacher and University Lecturer.
 A few years later I began my training to become a psychotherapist.

 These experiences and others have been useful in giving me an understanding of some of the issues faced by clients when living in some way between two or more cultures.
 Questions of diversity and “feelings of otherness” whether stemming from age, ethnicity, gender, race, socio-economic status or sexual orientation are all aspects of my work that I feel are important and have their part to play in personal distress.